langchain-ai/langchain/templates/hybrid-search-weaviate/README.md

-# Hybrid Search in Weaviate
+# Hybrid search - Weaviate

 This template shows you how to use the hybrid search feature in `Weaviate` vector store.
 Hybrid search combines multiple search algorithms to improve the accuracy and relevance of search results.